Towson Distracted Driver Accident Attorney

 If you should be involved in an accident and the evidence suggests that you were distracted while driving, you could be facing reckless or negligent driving charges.
 If your actions significantly contributed to the accident and injury/death of another party, you may also face criminal charges.

-Car Accident Involving Distracted Driving
+What To Do if You Were Involved in a Car Accident Involving Distracted Driving

 In the investigation, the police officer will ask you and all parties involved what happened.
 It’s important to be honest about any distraction that may have contributed to the accident.
 If the other driver admits to being distracted, you may have a case.

-Call a Baltimore Car Accident Lawyer Today
+Call a Distracted Driver Lawyer in Towson Today

 John will advise you on your legal options, and work with you to determine the best course of legal action.
 If you choose to work with John, he will fight the insurance company hard and refuse to accept a low-ball settlement.
 His commitment is to help you get the compensation you deserve!
 Call (443) 955-1989 to discuss your situation.